 Amelia Earhart 1897-1937

 Amelia Earhart was the first woman to fly across the Atlantic in 1928, just one year after the first ever crossing made by Charles Lindeburg.
-It was a significant achievement in itself but also significant for being achieved in a male dominated field.
+In a male dominated field, it was a significant achievement in itself but also significant .

 Dorothy Hodgkin 1910-1994